 A fuel surcharge is an additional cost that is added from the airline after we have secured our initial pricing.
 Although we strive to negotiate competitive group airfare, additional airline fuel surcharges may be applicable to each ticket and determined by the airline carrier at the time of issuance.
 It is becoming difficult to estimate increasing fuel surcharges in advance.
 Our commitment to financial stewardship and the children we serve prevents us from absorbing these additional costs.
 In the event these surcharges are higher than budget estimates, we may require additional funds strictly to cover these increased surcharges.
 We appreciate your understanding in this matter and will communicate any changes immediately.

 How do you arrive at the price for an Exposure Trip, what is included?

 We work diligently to provide a world-class experience at the most reasonable price possible.
-We acknowledge that such a trip is often an once-in-a-lifetime opportunity, and for many the cost may seem an impossible hurdle.
+We acknowledge that such a trip is often a once-in-a-lifetime opportunity and for many, the cost may seem an impossible hurdle.
 The reality is safe international travel can be pricey.
-We’d like to explain why these trips are created, what accounts for the cost of Exposure Trips, and what is included in a trip to validate these expenses.
-The costs for the trip include all operational costs for the trips and visits team for ongoing trip efforts that are never supplemented by sponsorship funds but, instead, through trip costs and pricing exclusively.
-To ensure that Compassion can consistently provide world-class, cross-cultural experiences for group travelers without using sponsorship funds, we also charge an administration fee to offset the cost of our full-time staff.
+We'd like to explain why these trips are created, what accounts for the cost of Exposure Trips, and what is included in a trip to validate these expenses.

 Exposure Trip costs include travel and in country costs, such as: